General Reference Material, Tools and Suppliers

 Slate Frame – For larger projects, a slate frame, whilst more time consuming to set up, is invaluable in keeping your fabric taut.
 You can purchase these from some needlework shops or the RSN.
 If you would prefer an easier to set up, but similar frame, the Needle Needs Millennium Frame is a great, handmade item.
 But beware – you will be waiting approximately six months to receive it.

 Scissors – Some great hand embroidery scissors for precise cutting of thread and fabric in stumpwork are the handmade Ernest Wright Scissors.
-Another great option are Kai Scissors made in Japan, which are a little hard to come by, but Amazon most regularly has them in stock.
+Another great option are Kai Scissors made in Japan, which are a little hard to come by, but Amazon and My Fabrics stock them for those in the UK.

 Mellor – For getting tricky threads and gold and metallic threads to lie flat and nicely, a mellor is a great and handy tool to have in your supplies.
 You can purchase one from some needlework shops or the RSN.

 Lighting and Magnification – Good lighting is imperative for all projects, and for some techniques, magnification is also an enormous help.
 I personally love the products from the Daylight Company.
 They have a great collection of floor and table solutions, as well as portable solutions.
 Somewhere like Sew and So offers products from a range of different companies that might be more suitable for you.

 This is a tricky one, as there are so many wonderful, independent needlework shops out there, and it is not only region specific, but also dependent on what exactly you are looking for.

 The below is a list of retailers I have shopped with personally, and have received good customer service from.
 Bear in mind I am currently located in the UK, and am Australian, so I apologise to everywhere else in the world!
 If you do have a favourite retailer that has a ‘global’ perspective, please do get in touch so I can look into them before adding them to the list below.